nodejs/node/CONTRIBUTING.md

 ### CI Testing

-If your Pull Request contains executable code, it needs to be tested to make sure the code works on the platforms that Node.js supports.
+Every Pull Request needs to be tested to make sure the it works on the platforms that Node.js supports.
 This is done by running the code through the CI system.

 Only a Collaborator can request a CI run.
 Usually one of them will do it